 This recipe is ideal for autumn or winter as its rich and comforting.
 It’s also the kind of dish you should make with a friend standing by sipping a glass of red as everything simmers away.
 I’m obsessed with the nutty flavour of pearl barley so this was my preferred companion for this mushroom bourguignon.

-- 500ml / 2 cups mushroom stock and beef broth (on or the other or a combo) – Use vegetable stock if you want to keep this vegetarian
+500ml / 2 cups mushroom stock and beef broth (on or the other or a combo) – Use vegetable stock or all mushroom stock if you want to keep this vegetarian

 Get everything chopped and prepped before you start.